-3 Students must select at least one course in either the humanities/fine arts or social/behavioral sciences that meets the world cultures and diversity requirement.
+Students must select at least one course in either the humanities/fine arts or social/behavioral sciences that meets the world cultures and diversity requirement.
 A two-semester sequence in the same discipline from either the humanities/fine arts or the social/behavioral sciences is recommended.
 Approved courses are listed with the requirements for the associate degrees.

+Courses are listed with the requirements of the associate degrees.
 Note a minimum of 13 hours of engineering specialty courses is required in total.
-Specialty courses must be approved in consultation with engineering chair:

-Chemical-CHM 122, 204, 205
+Specialty courses must be approved in consultation with engineering chair: Chemical-CHM 122, 204, 205